shiorisio/BImyproject/README.md

   - checked the Kingdom overview of ncbiGenomeList
   - made the python file (scripts/MyBIanalysis.py) to count number of metadata and made the bar graph (analysis/input_kingdom_count.png)
   - scripts/MyBIanalysis.py can make bar graphs of metadata counts depending on  Bacteria(Genus) and Bacteria(Species), but we cannot make the bar graph because Bacteria data has many species.
 Therefore, this bar graphs should show top 10 bacteria data.

+- 2015-12-16
+  - checked the overview of ncbiGenomeList
+  - made the .csv file of ncbiGenomeList as ncbiGenomeList/data/overview.csv

+- 2015-12-15
+  - made the directory as BImyproject

 ### References